 Migraine sufferers can also benefit from reducing their work levels, sleeping earlier, optimising their diet and taking supplements such as iron or Chinese herbs.

-Watch my animated video below, which explains how acupuncture is able to relieve pain.
+Watch my animated video below, which explains how the stimulation of acupuncture points is able to relieve pain and treat migraines.

 Research into migraine relief